richardanaya/ambrosia/README.md

 ```

-# Common open props
+# Common utility CSS variables

-Since Ambrosia is based on open props, you have available to you a large number of props for things like spacing and size
+Since Ambrosia is based on Open Props, you have available to you a large number of props for consistant sizing

 ```css
 --size-1